National Airspace System: Developments

 As of February 2015 the NAS is transitioning to a new system known as NextGen, which applies non-radar surveillance of aircraft equipped with GPS satellite-based navigation systems continuously reporting their location.
 Aircraft also receive the broadcast location of others nearby, which improves safety.
 The system also allows pilots to use more precise and efficient landing paths, saving time and fuel.
 NextGen is being phased in piece by piece.
+A central element is the wider use of performance-based navigation (PBN), including area navigation (RNAV) and required navigation performance (RNP) routes and approach procedures designed around satellite navigation and onboard navigation performance monitoring.
+These procedures are used not only on high-altitude en route structures and major airline hubs, but also at smaller airports and heliports, supporting operations such as regional airline services and helicopter air ambulance flights in complex terrain or congested airspace.

 In June 2018, NASA flew a 36 feet long by 66-foot (11 by 20-meter) demilitarised MQ-9 Predator for the first time through the NAS with no chase aircraft and controlled from Armstrong Flight Research Center, towards unmanned aircraft operations in civil airspace.